New Zealand / In Depth

 The issues were explored in detail in an independent inquiry into Cycling NZ in 2018, carried out by Mike Heron.

-After producing his final written report, which detailed a litany of cultural and leadership failures and athlete welfare concerns, Heron wrote a separate, confidential letter to Matheson outlining issues that may "give rise to further action".
+After producing his final written report, which detailed a litany of cultural and leadership failures and athlete welfare concerns, the court heard Heron wrote a separate, confidential letter to Matheson outlining issues that may "give rise to further action".

-Among the additional issues outlined by Heron were allegations Podmore was bullied by two of her teammates in July 2016.
+Among the additional concerns raised by Heron were allegations Podmore was bullied by two of her teammates in July 2016.

-In response to the bullying allegations raised by Heron, Matheson wrote a letter to Podmore in December 2018 advising her he did not believe it necessary to take any further action.
+In response to information regarding the bullying incident raised by Heron, Matheson wrote a letter to Podmore in December 2018 advising her he did not believe it necessary to take any further action.

 "I made the decision that there was no tangible value in treating this matter as a disciplinary matter," Matheson wrote.